Spitting Image’s entire archive donated to Cambridge University Library | ITV News

 Spitting Image’s entire archive donated to Cambridge University Library

-The entire archive of satirical TV show Spitting Image has been donated to Cambridge University Library under the Government’s Cultural Gifts Scheme.
+The entire archive of the satirical TV show Spitting Image has been donated to Cambridge University Library for the public to see them at close hand.

-Puppets from the programme, including of Margaret Thatcher, Diana, Princess of Wales, and the Queen Mother, are among the items to go on display in a free exhibition from Saturday.
+Puppets from the programme, including of Margaret Thatcher, Diana, Princess of Wales, and the Queen Mother, are among the items to go on display in a free exhibition.

-There are also sketches, memorabilia and some of the letters of complaint received by the show, which first ran from 1984 to 1996 and was brought back by BritBox in 2020 for two series.
+There are also sketches, memorabilia and seven some of the letters of complaint received about the show which first ran from 1984 to 1996 and was brought back by BritBox.

 "But you make a mistake if you think the politicians hated it.